For a thorough description of the Proportional Representation or PR system refer to this link: https://www.ecanz.gov.au/electoral-systems/proportional

 The Mayoral vote is much simpler, the voter simply places a “1” in the box next to their choice for Mayor.
 The voter can also continue by numbering the remaining boxes in the order they prefer if their first choice for Mayor does not obtain sufficient votes to be elected.

-LCIT “How To Vote” brochure with suggested preferences, as used for the 2012 Local Council Elections.
+LCIT “How To Vote” brochure with suggested preferences, as used Local Council Elections.

 You will receive two ballot papers, one large and one small.
 The large paper has all the Councillor Candidates listed, while the smaller ballot paper lists only Mayoral Candidates in the order shown on the right hand side of our “How To Vote” brochure links below.